 These days, however, there are countless models available, some of which are nothing more than paperweights, while others are superbly designed to make your life easier.
 That’s why it’s so important to learn all you can before making a purchase to ensure the product you buy is one that does the job and stays with you a long time.

-Our Recommended Best Handheld Vacuum Cleaners
+Our Recommended Best Handheld Vacuum Cleaners of 2019

 While there is a wide range of handheld models on the market, we’ve provided five bagless recommendations based on budget and application.
 Below are our picks in order from most to least expensive.